-- Official Transcript from Pharmacy College/University indicating date of graduation and degree earned (originals required via PhORCAS™)
+- Official transcript from Pharmacy College/University indicating the date of graduation and degree earned (originals required via PhORCAS™)

 - Reference Form in PhORCAS™ completed by THREE references

-In addition to the Reference Form in PhORCAS™, MD Anderson also requires that your THREE references each submit a Formal Letter of Reference
+In addition to the Reference Form in PhORCAS, MD Anderson also requires that your THREE references each submit a formal Letter of Reference

 - Directions for Letters of Reference